-The Group is exposed to fair value interest rate risk in relation to its fixed-rate restricted bank deposits (see note 21) and fixed-rate obligations under finance leases (see note 24).
+The Group is exposed to fair value interest rate risk in relation to its fixed-rate restricted bank deposits (see note 21) for the year ended 31 March 2020 (2021: nil).
 The Group currently does not have an interest rate hedging policy.
 However, the management monitors interest rate exposure and will consider other necessary actions when significant interest rate exposure is anticipated.